stafski/kenzie_burger/README.md

 ## Features

 - **Login and User Registration:** Users can register and log in to the application.

-- **Zod:** Zod was used in all application forms with the following validations:

-Mandatory fields;

-Password requirements:
-Minimum of 7 characters;
-At least 1 special character;
-At least 1 number;
-At least 1 lowercase letter;
-At least 1 uppercase letter.

-- **React Router Dom:** React Router Dom was used to create the application's routes.

 - **Autologin - Route Protection:** Autologin was implemented in the context, ensuring that non-logged-in users cannot access the application's dashboard.